rjcorwin/spec-template/templates/README.md

 ### Template Usage
 - Start with the TODO to understand the process
-- Use the PRD to define your requirements
+- Use the REQUIREMENTS document to define your requirements
 - Conduct thorough research before designing
 - Document all important decisions
 - Keep everything up to date